linux-l10n-vi/AppManager/docs/ARCHITECTURE.md

 3. **Data & Integration Assets (`data/`)**
    - `app-manager.desktop` registers the app as the default handler for the `application/x-iso9660-appimage` MIME type and exposes a regular launcher for opening preferences.
-   - `org.github.appmanager.gschema.xml` defines GSettings keys used by the app.
+   - `com.github.AppManager.gschema.xml` defines GSettings keys used by the app.
    - `app-manager.metainfo.xml`, icons, and Nautilus extension desktop hooks are also stored here.

 4. **Build System (Meson + Ninja)**